Long Distance Moves

 You should be extremely cautious of a prospective company that does not offer in-home surveys.
 You may be in contact with a moving broker instead of a real moving company, or you could be dealing with a scammer.

 Brokers simply take your business and outsource it to a physical mover in your town or city.
 These unnecessary middlemen typically give their business to the cheapest movers, which can (and far too often does) lead to serious problems down the road.

 Doing a Google Maps search for the prospective mover will help you see if they have a real office and moving trucks.

 3. Do Your Due Diligence on Moving Companies

 Some moving companies are better than others.
-You should do your due diligence on your mover to make certain they have an strong, positive reputation in the industry.
-Angie’s List, The Better Business Bureau, and Movingscam.com can help you learn more about the prospective movers.
+You should do your due diligence on your mover to make certain they have a strong, positive reputation in the industry.
+Angie’s List, The Better Business Bureau, and Movingscam.com can help you learn more about prospective movers.